Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Dynamical Phase

-It is clear that, in~\eqref{eq:omega_dyn_z_C}, $\omega$ and $\mathbf{z}_C(t)$ play the role of state variables and $\bar{\mathbf{f}}$ and $\eta$ are the inputs.
-In order to complete~\eqref{eq:omega_dyn_z_C} with the dynamics of $\mathbf{z}_C(t)$ we recall that $\mathbf{z}_C$ is a constant-norm vector, rigidly attached to the object, hence
+We use Eq.~\eqref{eq:omega_dyn_z_C} to form a dynamical system where $\omega$ and $\mathbf{z}_C(t)$ are the state variables and $\bar{\mathbf{f}}$ and $\eta$ are the inputs.
+Recalling that $\mathbf{z}_C$ is a constant-norm vector, rigidly attached to the object, the following holds:

 Combining~\eqref{eq:omega_dyn_z_C} and~\eqref{eq:zC_dyn}, we obtain the nonlinear system